ridhimrastogi/Pipelines/CHECKPOINT.md

     - Detection of message chains
     - Detection of nesting depth per function
     - Failure of the build job based on metrics

+3. Automatically configure a build environment and build job for a Java application (iTrust).
+    - build job for iTrust

 ### Project Board